-In addition, Alex is dedicated to pro bono and completes hundreds of pro bono hours each year.
+In addition, Alex is dedicated to pro bono work.
 The cases she has handled in recent years include:

 • Successful appeal of a grant of summary judgment in a Section 1983 excessive force case, including briefing and oral argument before the Tenth Circuit Court of Appeals.
 In a published decision, the Court remanded the case in part, allowing the client to have his day in court.
 McCoy v.
 Meyers, No. 17-3093 (10th Cir.
 2018).